 A key element of the Buddhist path is that insight into the nature of our own experience can help us to transform suffering and achieve authentic flourishing.
-And this insight itself needs to be more than just theoretical—it must be experiential.
-In this seminar, Erric Solomon and John Dunne will guide participants through an exploration of experience through both intellectual inquiry and contemplative practice.
-We will focus especially on how the nature of experience encompasses both a radical openness to radical transformation that is described as “emptiness,” and a dynamic capacity for connection called “luminosity.”
-And we will see how this view, when experienced through meditative practice, unfolds through compassionate action in the world.
+But this insight needs to be more than just theoretical—it must be grounded in experience and applied to our everyday lives.
+In this seminar, Erric Solomon and John Dunne will guide participants through an exploration of experience by drawing on both philosophy and practice.
+We will focus especially on how the nature of experience encompasses both a radical openness that is described as “emptiness,” and a dynamic capacity for connection called “luminosity.”
+And we will see how this view, when experienced through meditative practice, can enhance our natural capacity for compassionate action in the world in practical ways that can help us to show up more fully: open, clear, and kind, even in difficult moments.
+This course is for anyone who, no matter how much they may know about Buddhism, is eager to learn and experience more.

 • The View of Emptiness : Through experiential and philosophical methods, explore how various notions of “emptiness” open the possibility of radical transformation.

-• The Dynamics of Luminosity: Drawing on cognitive models from the Buddhist tradition, learn how the radically open nature of experience is rooted in the capacity for dynamic connection.
+• The Dynamics of Luminosity: Drawing Buddhist ways of understanding consciousness, learn how the radically open nature of experience is rooted in the capacity for dynamic connection.

 • Contemporary Connections: See how the Buddhist account of experience challenges or resonates with contemporary perspectives in cognitive science, contemplative research, and consciousness studies.